manjeet-dhiman/Inventory-Manager/README.md

-# finalCapstone
+# Inventory Manager
-A Python program that manages inventory for a warehouse.
+A Python program that manages shoe inventory for a warehouse.

 ## Description
 This program is a Nike warehouse manager that allows the manager to capture, view, edit, search and report on shoe inventory.
 The program enables the manager to keep a record of the shoe inventory and provides statistics for presentation purposes.